Abhishekhash101/Hand_Control/README.md

 Date: 29/05/2025

-Basic functionalities like play and pause are done.
+Basic functionalities like play ,pause and Full Screen are done.
 Stay tuned — more cool features will be added soon!